marleo/PresXplore/README.md

 # PresXplore

-ESOPXplore is a lecture video retrieval tool consiting of a suite of scripts for preprocessing videos, two servers to host a FAISS index as well as a NodeJS server and a Angular frontend.
+PresXplore is a lecture video retrieval tool consiting of a suite of scripts for preprocessing videos, two servers to host a FAISS index as well as a NodeJS server and a Angular frontend.
 This project is open-source under the GPL license and welcomes contributions from the community.

 ![Screen_QueryResults](https://github.com/user-attachments/assets/108c83da-5250-4226-9270-0e525cebd0a4)